-A wonderful class that I got a lot out of and still use in terms of how I teach composition courses in the my current job.
+A wonderful class that I got a lot out of and still use in terms of how I teach composition courses in my current job.
 This was a fabulous class which I still draw on for inspiration in my teaching.

-I though [sic] this class was very good, because it was the first time I really felt I was learning something PRACTICAL....
-To this day, I still feel that, although I do not teach, the clear steps and structure associated with what I learned in that class continue to influence how I approach the actual work that I do...
+I thought this class was very good, because it was the first time I really felt I was learning something PRACTICAL. . . .
+To this day, I still feel that, although I do not teach, the clear steps and structure associated with what I learned in that class continue to influence how I approach the actual work that I do.

-I have written elsewhere about survival and adaptation in the academic world.^[14] In these comments I am reminded of the range of cognitive transitions graduate students must confront, the number of times they must adapt to new circumstances if they are to survive in their chosen fields.
-For the first student, teacher training prepared her for a teaching post-doc, then for a job.
+I have written elsewhere about survival and adaptation in the academic world (Shapiro, 2008).
+In the comments above, I am reminded of the range of cognitive transitions graduate students must confront, the number of times they must adapt to new circumstances if they are to survive in their chosen fields.
+For the first student, teacher training was preparation for a teaching post-doc, then for a job.
 The training course shifted the scholarly interests of the second respondent.
-The third is apparently teaching composition.
-The fourth is not in a teaching position but has found that the course shapes his approach to subsequent professional experiences.
+The third has a job which includes teaching composition.
+The fourth has found that teacher training informs professional experiences outside academia.

-While the comments above focus primarily on teaching, rather than writing, they reflect the interconnected nature of academic practices.
 Although they are frequently taught separately (if at all), and valued along different matrices, teaching, writing, research, and service can be mutually reinforcing.
-Graduate education at my institution is like to continue to be fragmentary: students who succeed will continue to make use of the tools they can find, sometimes in unexpected places.
+Graduate education at my institution is likely to continue to be fragmentary: students who succeed will continue to make use of the tools they can find, sometimes in unexpected places.
 Until such time as truly integrated graduate programs take root, programs like ours are likely to continue providing graduate students with access to tools they may not find anywhere else.